Country: United Arab Emirates

 U.A.E.
 Government Health Care Links:

 There was no separate entity to regulate the healthcare system in the Northern Emirates before 2009.
-The healthcare system of these Emirates fell under the ambit of the MOH before the formation of the Emirates Health Authority (EHA) by Federal Law No. 13 of 2009.
-This institution was primarily organized with the aim of facilitating inter-departmental co-operation between the authorities.
-EHA is based in Sharjah.
+The healthcare system of these Emirates fell under the authority of the MOHAP.
+Sharjah Health Authority was formed in May with the goal to transform and enhance the regional healthcare service industry.

-What has been planned in UAE’s Health care expansion?
+3. What has been planned in UAE’s Healthcare expansion?

 U.S. Commercial Service Contact Information

-As for the sub-sectors of medical devices such as hospital beds and medical personnel, the U.A.E. is relatively well provided for in terms of hospitals and hospital beds, although it does suffer from a shortage of trained medical personnel.
+Sub-sectors of medical devices such as hospital beds are scarce in the U.A.E.
+The U.A.E has the lowest hospital bed density (which is the number of hospital beds per 1,000 residents) in the GCC.
+Medical personnel in the U.A.E. also suffer from shortage and from training.
+We estimate the number of hospital beds at 12,903 at the end of 2017, equal to a 1.4 per thousand population.
 There are numerous hospitals under construction and renovation programs underway as a result of public and private investment.
 A growing medical tourism sector is generating demand for modern facilities with state-of the-art medical equipment.
 Domestic medical device production will continue to be low, and only limited to basic items such as various types of syringes, and IV sets will be locally produced.

 ... as percent of GDP